mrGriizz/mrGriizz.github.io/README.md

-# Del Bonnell's Website for CS1030
+# Del's Website for CS1030